yingzhimeng/computer_architecture/README.md

-Review all information from class project desciption
+Review all information from above Classprojectdesciption